-Ridin’ nerdy: 12 drool-worthy gadgets for your daily drive
+Ridin’ nerdy: 15 drool-worthy car gadgets for your daily drive

 Buy one now from:

 As you begin to accumulate car gadgets, you’ll also need more space to charge many of these devices.
 Thankfully, Scosche’s charger allows you to charge two devices at once.
 The unit also emits a subtle, blue glow much to your chagrin, enjoyment, or apathy.
-While there are USB hubs with more ports, this unit is one of the best given its low profile and price tag.
+While there are USB hubs with more ports, this unit is one of the best given its low profile and budget-friendly price tag.
+There are plenty of excellent chargers if you’re willing to spend a little bit more, too.

 Buy one now from:

 Our forgetfulness costs us thousands of dollars over the course of our lifetimes.
 Unsurprisingly, one of the most commonly misplaced items are our car keys.
 Thankfully, the Bluetooth-equipped Tile Mate easily slides onto a keychain, allowing you to track the whereabouts of your keys using an accompanying mobile app — even if they’re locked inside your car.
+Tile is one of the best Bluetooth trackers on the market, and it’s compatible with several infotainment systems, including the one found in late-model Jaguar and Land Rover vehicles.

 Buy one now from:

-A dash cam is an exceptional tool for determining fault after a car accident, and the Vantrue R2 is our top pick.
-The device captures a 170-degree field of view in crystal-clear, 1080p video.
-To conserve energy and maximize storage space, the unit even powers on and off alongside your vehicles.
+A dash cam is an exceptional tool for determining fault after a car accident, and the Garmin Dash Cam 55 is our top pick.
+The device captures images in crystal-clear 1440p video and 30 frames per second.
+It keeps you safe, and you can use it to make cool time-lapse videos if you drive in through a scenic area.

 Buy one now from: